-Many of our patients we see here at Dental Associate of West Michigan deal with the condition of dry mouth either from time to time or as a result of a medical condition or prescribed medication.
+Many of our patients we see here at Dental Associates of West Michigan deal with the condition of dry mouth either from time to time or as a result of a medical condition or prescribed medication.
 Dry mouth affects oral health and can result in cavities or other problems.
 Here we will talk about what it is, all of the things that cause it, and how to alleviate it if you have it.

 What Is Dry Mouth?